Cyphysecurity/IEC104_Parser/README.md

   * ASDU Type M_ME_NC_1 (13): 6812aaf380150d0103000114eb030017ad304300

 ## Getting started
-1. <text>
-2. <text>
+1. Install the lastest version of Python: https://www.python.org/downloads/
+2. Install SCAPY.
+To download the project: https://scapy.net/download/
 3. <text>

-## Install SCAPY
-  This parser works on SCAPY
-  To download the project: https://scapy.net/download/

 ## Acknowledgements
 This work was performed under the financial assistance award 70NANB17H282N from U.S. Department of Commerce, National Institute of Standards and Technology (NIST),  the National Science Foundation under award CNS-1929406, and by the Air Force Research Laboratory under agreement number FA8750-19-2-0010.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.